el-tocino/prawcessor/README.md

 Based on exiv2 and libraw.

-Meant to mimic ufraw, but with support for current RAW types (CR3, etc)
+Meant to mimic ufraw-cli, but with support for current RAW types (CR3, etc)

 ## requirements